-As Ireland gradually reopens from the Coronavirus lockdown, there is some good news on the horizon for Irish brides and couples whose weddings are planned for this summer or in 2020.
+As Ireland gradually reopens from the Coronavirus lockdown, there is some good news on the horizon for Irish weddings this summer.
 The Taoiseach announced last week that indoor weddings of up to 50 people can go ahead from June 29th and up to 100 people from July 20th.

 We know this guidance may come too late for many brides who have had to postpone their weddings until later in the year or in 2021 but we hope it can bring some relief to couples who have their hearts set on a wedding this summer.
 It is possible…